-The five main units are:
+The six main units are:

-A variety of products is available to investors, ranging from "plain vanilla" to emerging market currency issues and structured, tailor-made products.
+The EBRD has issued in 60 different currencies, including "vanilla" benchmark bonds, green bonds, social bonds and structured, tailor-made products.
 The Bank's debt instruments take the form of eurobonds, global bonds and domestic issues in selected markets.

-Investments - Credit
+Portfolio Management - Credit

 Hard Currency Balance Sheet Management

 The Hard Currency Balance Sheet Management (HCBSM) group has functional responsibility for the management of all financial hard currency risks in the Bank’s balance sheet.
 It is organised along three core activities:

 - Managing the interest rate and currency composition of the Bank's balance sheet;